How the United Nations headquarters was smart before its time

 They installed over 2,500 thermostats across the Secretariat tower.
 One for every 33 square meters.
 Each regulating its own air conditioning unit.
 Together, they created a climate of control.
 Cool air.
 Calm minds.
 A system engineered for consensus.

-This was before smart buildings became a buzzword.
+This was before innovation became a buzzword.
 Before AI.
 Before sustainability became strategy.
 Johnson Controls was already shaping environments that supported clarity, comfort and collaboration.

 From thermostats to thinking buildings